Races and creatures in His Dark Materials

-His Dark Materials is a trilogy of fantasy novels by Philip Pullman consisting of Northern Lights (1995) (published as The Golden Compass in North America), The Subtle Knife (1997), and The Amber Spyglass (2000).
+His Dark Materials is a trilogy of fantasy novels by Philip Pullman consisting of Northern Lights (1995; published as The Golden Compass in North America), The Subtle Knife (1997), and The Amber Spyglass (2000).
 This is a list of the fictional races and creatures in the novels.

 Armoured bears (panserbjørne)

-The panserbjørne are polar bear-like creatures that have opposable thumbs on their front paws.
+The panserbjørne are large polar bear-like creatures that have opposable thumbs on their front paws.
 Despite their large digits and immense strength they have remarkable dexterity.
 This, together with an innate gift for metallurgy, makes them exceptional metalsmiths, and they are capable of creating and repairing metal items far beyond the capabilities of human smiths.
 While they mainly speak English, they are shown to be able to speak other languages.

 Bears are very difficult to deceive.
-One exception is Iofur Raknison; the bear-king emulates humans by drinking spirits, wearing opulent clothes, and wanting a dæmon.
+One exception is Iofur Raknison; the bear-king emulates humans by drinking spirits, wearing expensive clothes, and wanting a dæmon.
 His gullibility is attributed to his failing to act like a bear.
-Bears' livers are poisonous – as in real life – due to a high concentration of retinol (Vitamin A).
+Polar bears' livers are poisonous — a trait shared in real life with other polar mammals — due to a very high concentration of retinol (Vitamin A) to enable them to cope with the hostile Arctic environment.

 The word "panserbjørne" means "armour-bears" in Danish.
 The Danish pronunciation of the word "panserbjørn" (singular) is [ˌpʰænˀsɐˈpjɶɐ̯n], but the pronunciation used in the radio plays and the audio book readings of the trilogy (by Pullman himself) is /ˈpænsərbjɜːrnə/.
-In the 2007 film The Golden Compass, they are also known as "ice bears."
+In the 2007 film The Golden Compass, they are also known as "ice bears".